 Queencity Zumbini is offered at a variety of locations across the city.
 They also offer it throughout the US!
 To find a class or enroll check out the Zumbini website.

 Don’t be discouraged if this class isn’t what you were looking for.
 Diversity is what makes the world go round, and this class might not be a good fit for you and/or your child.
-Check out a few other great activities to do with your little one here.
+Check out a few other Great Things To Do In Cincinnati With A Baby.